Why Students Need to Learn Project Management?

 6. Reduces Costs

 The projects often become expensive.
-Sometimes you are required to make additional changes or provide buffer to a client, and this means a higher final cost of production.
+Sometimes you are required to make additional changes or provide a buffer to a client, and this means a higher final cost of production.

 Successful project management ensures you plan your project execution carefully so that there is no waste and limited mistakes.
 This helps reduce project costs and ensures you have more in your budget for the next round.